prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/corsair-carbide-400c-review.md

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/LNPT0zqS5rc?start=6" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+This is one of our favorite [small ATX cases](/budget-pcs/smallest-atx-cases/) on the market.

+Here's why:

 The 400C has a clean, modern, and minimalistic design with an entirely steel exterior.

 The overall design of the case feels sleek and refined.
 It has a nice black finish with a large side-panel window, allowing you to peek inside and take a look at your components.